zalepa/advent-of-code-2021/README.md

 Another good one.
 For part 1, the brute force approach worked but in part 2 I quickly grinded to a halt.
 If you data can grow arbitrarily but a set of designated states is constant, represent your data with the states if possible.

+# Day 7
+Fairly straightfoward implementation.
+Difficulties included remembering the term arithemtic sequence for part 2 and choosing the value of `@max` (still may not have chosen it right).